 How Can Treatments Help?

-The way to slow RRMS damage and prevent flares is to start treatment as soon as possible after you're diagnosed.
-The FDA has approved nearly 20 drugs called "disease-modifying therapies" for RRMS.
+The way to slow MS damage and prevent flares is to start treatment as soon as possible after you're diagnosed.
+The FDA has approved nearly 20 drugs called "disease-modifying therapies" for MS.

 Ask your doctor about the benefits and risks of each MS medicine.
 Together, you can decide which one is best for you.